Neighbours Helping Neighbours

 A hunger-free future: neighbours helping neighbours to offer superior client service.

-Working closely with the Comox Valley community and area stakeholders to reduce social issues that arise from food insecurity and poverty.
+Working with the Comox Valley community, our partners, and relevant stakeholders to reduce social issues that arise from food insecurity and poverty.

 Our Values

-Progressive, community minded team players, with a strong desire to “give back” by serving those experiencing food insecurity
+Progressive, community minded team players, with a strong desire to “give back” by making supplemental food available to those experiencing food insecurity;

 Operations